• Skip to primary navigation

 • 5 - Palm Oil

-If you have an allergy or are simply trying to reduce the amount of animal fat in your diet, you might be wondering what the best substitute is for beef tallow.
+If you have an allergy or are simply trying to reduce the amount of animal fat in your diet,

 Here's a detailed comparison of the key characteristics and proper ratios for substituting beef tallow with five different alternatives: lard, beef suet, ghee, coconut oil, and palm oil: